rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 Still unsure how to react, Kara gave a tiny nod.

 “Mmmm… Yeah, I bet that looked hot.
 Did you see the way he pulled my hair?
-How he made my tits bounce ‘cause he was fucking me so hard?”
+How he made my tits bounce ’cause he was fucking me so hard?”

 Kara nodded and shivered as Lucia leaned in close to whisper in her ear.